Awaiting EI Benefits

-Please note: The ministry cannot make direct payments to landlords for the rent portion when the person is awaiting EI benefits.
+Note: The ministry cannot make direct payments to landlords for the rent portion when the person is awaiting EI benefits.

-Please note: The amount on the AOB must match the amount issued to the person.
+Note: The amount on the AOB must match the amount issued to the person.
 Also, the AOB name must match the name of the person awaiting EI benefits, as well as the payee name on hardship assistance cheques.
 Service Canada will only reimburse the ministry if the following three match:

 - name on the assistance cheque